fengyiqicoder/Soloware/README.md

 Soloware的MVP的制作时间不能超过 10 小时

 ## Soloware English

-The free version is 20 times better than existing products.
+Soloware's free version is 20 times better than existing products.

-The paid version is 40 times better than existing products.
+The paid version of Soloware is 40 times better than existing products.

-New software addresses issues where the user's hair is practically burning.
+Soloware's new software addresses issues where the user's hair is practically burning.

-Focus only on features that are low-cost but high in user value.
+Soloware focuses only on features that are low-cost but high in user value.

-Communicate deeply with users every week and adjust the product direction accordingly.
+Soloware communicates deeply with users every week and adjusts the product direction accordingly.

-Allocate 30% of the effort towards fostering user growth.
+Soloware allocates 30% of its effort towards fostering user growth.

-The production time for an MVP (Minimum Viable Product) must not exceed 10 hours.
+The production time for Soloware's MVP (Minimum Viable Product) must not exceed 10 hours.